Arizona Spousal Support Laws, also known as Alimony

 If the court orders you to pay child support and alimony, you must follow both orders.

-Failing to pay either type of court-ordered support could place you at risk of criminal and civil penalties.
+Failure to pay either type of court-ordered support could place you at risk of criminal and civil penalties.
 Neither type of support is dischargeable in bankruptcy, meaning back amounts will not disappear and must be fully repaid.

 Income Disparity and Spousal Maintenance